New Economics Party

 The New Economics Party was a political party in New Zealand.
-It stood a single candidate in the 2011 general election.
+It stood for a single electorate in the 2011 general election.

 Creation and policies

 According to the party's website, the New Economics Party was founded in September 2011 and was led by Deirdre Kent, Laurence Boomert, and Phil Stevens.

 The party advocated for substantial economic reform, including a universal basic income, re-regulation of the banking system, monetary reform including a system of multiple currencies, and to "remove the imperative for growth".
 It also sought a system whereby the Treasury would issue tax vouchers and trade them to buy land, using revenue on that land to pay dividends to the public.